Poet Laureate

 it took to arrive in.

 We invited local writers to select a park in Collingwood where they have a connection and create a poem about it.
 Fueling our imaginations and bringing to life the character of a place, is something poets do best and the result is a unique storymap called Place Holders including a video of each poet reciting their poem in the park.
-Go to Place Holders >>.
+Click on the Place Holders logo to go to the storymap.

 "It has been my honour and privilege to serve as Collingwood's first Poet Laureate.
 Poetry is the most compact and efficient way to express thoughts and feelings and engender a deep response in others.
 The role of Poet Laureate has given me the opportunity to share my love of poetry and the spoken word as well as inspire both committed word fans and those new to the power of poetry"